danieltamming/danieltamming.github.io/index.md

 #### Libraries Used
  - catboost, scikit-learn, seaborn, pandas, numpy

 ### 3.2.
-Public Transit Travel Optimization For The Greater Toronto Area
+Public Transit Optimization for the Greater Toronto Area
-#### Product
+#### The Problem
 Imagine Jack and Jill, starting from different locations, have a shared destination.
 Jill is planning to drive, and agrees to pick Jack up at a transit stop on the condition that she does not have to go any further out of her way than strictly necessary.
 Which stop should Jack travel to?
+#### The Solution
 This program calculates within 10 seconds the answer to this question, giving a valid answer as long as Jack's starting location is within range of the Toronto public transit system.
 #### Data
 Extracted relevant data from a set of 7 csv files that is made publicly available on the Toronto OpenData website.
 #### Approach